Tartus: Modern era

-On May 23, 2016, the Islamic State of Iraq and the Levant claimed responsibility for three suicide bombings at a bus station in Tartus, which had remained largely unaffected since the Syrian Civil War began in 2011 and continues to remain that way, as a stronghold of the Government of Syria.
+On May 23, 2016, the Islamic State of Iraq and the Levant claimed responsibility for three suicide bombings at a bus station in Tartus, which had remained largely unaffected since the Syrian Civil War began in 2011, as a stronghold of the Government of Syria.
 Purportedly targeting Alawite gatherings, the bombs killed 48 people.
 In Jableh, similarly insulated, another four bombers killed over a hundred people.

+As part of the 2024 Syrian opposition offensives, Tartus fell under control of HTS forces on 9 December 2024, in the wake of the collapse of Bashar al-Assad's government.

 On December 15, 2024, Israeli Air Forces bombed the coastal city and its vicinity in an offensive which targeted military facilities following the fall of the Assad regime.
-At 11:49 pm, a 3.1 earthquake which might have been caused by the explosions was reported with its epicenter about 28 km off the coast of Banias, according to seismic sensors in the region.
+At 11:49 pm, a 3.1 earthquake which might have been caused by the explosions was reported with its epicenter about 28 km off the coast of Baniyas, according to seismic sensors in the region.
 The Syrian Observatory for Human Rights has reported that the strikes were "some of the heaviest in the region since 2012".